mzorman/DNA_amph_chem/README.md

 ### Description
 This repository is a supplement to the methods and SI of (DOI) and allows the user to replicate all molecular dynamics work.
-It includes simulation input structures, figure scripts/structures, and analysis scripts.
-Trajectory data is not included here but is available upon request.
-Simulations and analysis were done using the Schrodinger Suite, and figures were made using Pymol.
+It includes simulation input structures, figure scripts/structures, and analysis scripts/data.
+Trajectory coordinates are not included here but are available upon request.
+Simulations and analysis were done using the Schrodinger Suite, and figures were made with Pymol and Matplotlib.

 ### Files
 *analysis_utils.py* -- Contains analysis utility scripts.
 Functions used to fit a circle to backbone atoms of the hydrophobic core were adapted from [Fitting a Circle to Cluster of 3D Points](https://meshlogic.github.io/posts/jupyter/curve-fitting/fitting-a-circle-to-cluster-of-3d-points/).
-Contains some analysis code that was not used in the final manuscript but may be useful.
+Contains some analysis code that was not used in the final manuscript but which may be useful.

 *circle_fitting.py* -- Used to find the conformations from the trajectory of a single amphiphile that best represent a monomeric unit.
 It produces a time-plot of scores and a csv file listing top conformation candidates (frames) and scores.

 *sasa_analysis.py* -- Calculates and plots the non-DNA solvent accessible surface area (SASA) of amphiphiles.
+Used for both single molecules and tubes

+*replica_sasa_analysis.py* -- Calculates and plots the non-DNA solvent accessible surface area (SASA) range of all amphiphile replicas.

-*pymol_fig.txt* -- Used to set representations, colors, lighting, etc, of amphiphiles in Pymol.
+*pymol_fig.txt* -- Used to set representations, colors, lighting, etc, of structures in Pymol.

-*structs/* -- Contains
+*structs/* -- Contains all input structures used for simulations

 ### Dependencies
 * Schrodinger